zotonic/zotonic/doc/manuals/site-anatomy.rst

 numbers and the underscore character.

 Internally, sites are treated no different from a :ref:`Zotonic module
-<manual-module-structure>`, in fact, they function in an identical
+<manual-module-structure>`.
+In fact, they function in an identical
-way, and, as such, can contain all kinds of resources (templates, dispatch rules, etc) that a normal module also has.
+way, and as such, can contain all kinds of resources (templates, dispatch rules, etc.) that a normal module also has.
 The only difference is that site names do not need to be prefixed with `mod_` and sites have an extra ``config`` file in their base directory.
 A site's ``mod_prio`` metadata attribute is usually set to ``1``, to